lvhuyen/Notes/StreamingSourceWithALargeNumberOfFiles.md

 The rate of missing files depends on how fast we pump the files in, and how frequently we do the listing.
 The faster the rate, the more missed files.

 *\* Even without that eventually consistency, we still have this files missing problem.
 The severity would be milder though.
-As long as there are multiple new files coming within a single recordable time unit (millisecond in S3 case), and we are doing the listing when that very moment has not completely passed, then we'll miss some files. <BR>
+As long as there are multiple of new files coming within a single recordable time unit (millisecond in S3 case), and we are doing the listing when that very moment has not completely passed, then we'll miss some files. <BR>
 \*\* When not using S3, but some traditional file system, there's a bigger issue: file partly exists (e.g: only the first part of the file is visible)*

 ### Our solution